gbionde/laravel-crud/README.md

 </p>

 # About
 User and customer management system using Laravel, Breeze and Tailwind.
-Made with study purposes, so I can better understand:
+Made for study purposes, so I can better understand:

 * Breeze itself.
 * Eloquent's Relationships, Migrations and Seeding.